 Recent graduates have found opportunities in fields including the Civil Service, government, health services, teaching, the media, law, industry, commerce, computing, management consultancy and accountancy.

-Alison currently works as the Principal Scientist in HIV epidemiology at the Health Protection Agency.
+Alison currently works as the Principal Scientist in HIV epidemiology within Public Health England.
 She says: ‘My undergraduate degree in Human Sciences was excellent preparation for my career.
 The field of HIV is multifaceted which means we not only measure the prevalence and incidence of HIV but also seek to understand the complexities of sexual behaviour and the political and social context of HIV.
 Human Sciences gave me a solid grounding in statistical methods, biological and social sciences.
 Specifically, the cross-disciplinary ethos of the course taught me the importance of collaboration with academics and advocates with a wide range of expertise and the need to interpret data within a social, human context.’

 Students interested in this course might also like to consider Archaeology and Anthropology, Biochemistry (Molecular and Cellular), Biological Sciences, Biomedical Sciences, Earth Sciences (Geology), Geography, Psychology (Experimental) and Psychology, Philosophy and Linguistics.